hilaab245-gif/newhilahome/README.txt

-      The checkout()-function completes the final step of the purchase process on the SauceDemo website sort_by_name_or_price() function is responsible for sorting the product list on the inventory page by name or by price -take the valur from a configuration file
+      The checkout()-function completes the final step of the purchase process on the SauceDemo website sort_by_name_or_price() function is responsible for sorting the product list on the inventory page by name or by price -take the valur from a configuration file Add_to_Cart()-Select items that appear in the JSON file, but do not add them to the cart
+        # if they are already present in the array we skip
+      remove_to_Cart()-removed items that appear in the JSON file, but do not add to arr from function inventory.select_item()
+        # if they are item already present in the array we skip
      2. OrderComplete.py-
       userdataorder()-function handles the process of entering user information during checkout on the SauceDemo website.
        It fills in the required fields: first name, last name, and postal code.